AmrGomaa3/assembly_learn/hello_world/README.md

 This project is meant to:

-- Demonstrate how to write a minimal Assembly program that outputs “Hello, World!” to standard output (console).
+- Demonstrate how to write a minimal Assembly program that outputs “Hello, World!” to the console.
-- Show how to assemble and link the code into an executable.
+- Show how to assemble and link the code into an executable for Linux using `nasm` and `ld`.
 - Serve as a starting point for learning low-level programming and Linux system calls.

-## Prerequisites

-Before running or building:

-- An assembler and linker (`nasm`, `ld`).
-- A Linux environment on x86 architecture.
-- Basic understanding of registers, memory, and system calls.

 ## How It Works